Music BMus (Hons) – 2019 entry

 Why choose this course

-Surrey is one of the UK's leading universities for music, with our programmes ranked 2nd by the Guardian University Guide 2018.
-This programme achieved 100 per cent overall satisfaction in the National Student Survey (NSS) 2017.
+Surrey is one of the UK's leading universities for music, with our courses ranked 2nd by the Guardian University Guide 2019.

 On our BMus Music course you will encounter a huge range of music and music-making, and gain an insight into how you might wish to develop as a musician.
 We have excellent performance, recording and learning facilities and you will be able to discuss the latest ideas with our experienced staff, as well as leading visiting composers, performers and scholars.